How can I get involved with Terps for Change?

 Does Terps for Change have individual volunteer days?

+Each volunteer will go to their volunteering site on the same day of the week for eight weeks.
 You will be assigned to a site based on the preference rankings you submit along with your application, and each site has specific times and dates that your site group will visit on.
 Please see our website (LSCL Terps for Change: About Our Community Partners) for more information on when these dates/times are.

 How do I get to site?

 The LCSL Office provides vans for Terps for Change (and other programs like Alternative Breaks and America Reads*America Counts*Partners in Print) to use in order to transport participants to site.
 Your coordinators have been trained on how to use vans, and even participants themselves are able to drive vans to site with the proper training.
 You are also welcome to provide your own transportation to the site location.

 Do I need to go to my site every week?